 GUIDELINES

-As part of Matheson’s D&I commitment under our Impactful Business Programme (IBP), ensuring the health and wellbeing of our employees is of fundamental importance to us.
+As part of (COMPANY)’s commitment to the Mindful Business Charter, ensuring the health and wellbeing of our employees is of fundamental importance to us.
 There are many things that we as a firm can do to promote this and one particular area relates to our use of email.

 Please note that these guidelines are intended for use with respect to internal emails.

-The firm is committed to the Mindful Business Charter (MBC), the main principles of which are based on communication, respect and consideration.
+The firm is committed to the Mindful Business Charter (MBC), the main principles of which are based on communication, respect, and consideration.
 We can all promote and support these principles and embed a more efficient way of working, through smarter, more considered use of email.

-These guidelines are not intended to be strictly applied rules, rather they are aimed at encouraging a more thoughtful, considered and ultimately efficient and effective use of emails which respects everyone’s time, wellbeing and individual way of working.
+These guidelines are not intended to be strictly applied rules, rather they are aimed at encouraging a more thoughtful, considered and ultimately efficient and effective use of emails which respects everyone’s time, wellbeing, and individual way of working.

 In light of this, we ask that all employees take a NANO second before issuing emails.
 The aim is that, where possible, we avoid situations where our use of emails may unnecessarily cause stress or anxiety to our colleagues.